adambard/learnxinyminutes-docs/haskell.html.markdown

 -- You can NOT create an instance definition for a type synonym

--- Functions can be written to take typeclasses with type parameters, rather than types, -- assuming that the function only relies on features of the typeclass
+-- Functions can be written to take typeclasses with type parameters, -- rather than types, assuming that the function only relies on -- features of the typeclass

 isEqual (Eq a) => a -> a -> Bool
 isEqual x y = x == y

--- Note that x and y MUST be the same type, as they are both defined as being of type parameter 'a' -- A typeclass does state that different types in the typeclass can be mixed together -- So `isEqual Red 2` is invalid, even though 2 is an Int which is an instance of Eq, and Red is -- a TrafficLight which is also an instance of Eq
+-- Note that x and y MUST be the same type, as they are both defined -- as being of type parameter 'a'.
+-- A typeclass does not state that different types in the typeclass can -- be mixed together.
+-- So `isEqual Red 2` is invalid, even though 2 is an Int which is an -- instance of Eq, and Red is a TrafficLight which is also an instance of Eq

 -- Other common typeclasses are:
 -- Ord for types that can be ordered, allowing you to use >, <=, etc.
--- Read for types that can be created from a string representation -- Show for types that can be converted to a string for display -- Num, Real, Integral, Fractional for types that can do mathematical calculation -- Enum for types that can be stepped through
+-- Read for types that can be created from a string representation -- Show for types that can be converted to a string for display -- Num, Real, Integral, Fractional for types that can do math -- Enum for types that can be stepped through
 -- Bounded for types with a maximum and minimum

--- Haskell can automatically make types part of Eq, Ord, Read, Show, Enum, and Bounded -- with the `deriving` keyword at the end of the type declaration
+-- Haskell can automatically make types part of Eq, Ord, Read, Show, Enum, -- and Bounded with the `deriving` keyword at the end of the type declaration

 data Point = Point Float Float deriving (Eq, Read, Show)